ThomasWillumsen/dotnet-api-boilerplate/README.md

 }
 ```

+^the above env variables are required to run the project as of writing this.

 ## Entity Framework
 Migrations are applied when the application starts and should generally not be applied manually using the command line.

-This means that upon deploying the app, migrations will automatically update the database.
+This means that upon deploying the app, migrations will automatically update the database when the newly deployed app starts.

 While you are working with a new database scheme you should **not** connect to the Test or Production database,
 because you might accidentally apply migrations to the database.